-The last chapter of the first half, titled "Impracticability of Large Scale Farming" makes a summary of his arguments, and although Singh leaves it to the readers' discretion if the government's policy meets all its challenges as defined, he does not leave his opinion secret.
-Psychologically and culturally for the Indian peasant, collectivization implies the uprooting of a whole way of life, which is bound to be met with resistance by the peasantry.
+The last chapter of the first half, titled "Impracticability of Large Scale Farming" makes a summary of the arguments cited above, and although

+Singh leaves it to the readers' discretion if the government's policy meets all its challenges as defined, he does not leave his opinion secret.
+Psychologically and culturally for the Indian peasant, collectivization implies the uprooting of a whole way of life, which is bound to be met with resistance on the peasantry's part.
+It will reduce his productivity, and his willingness to care for collective land, animals and manure.
 A quick survey of the outcome of collectivization on output reveals that the policies did not meet desired results, and in large cases were carried out under orders from dictatorial regimes, or by aid of the USSR, whose assistance came at its price in policy.
 Wherever circumstances made allowances for it, the peasant sought to abandon the communes; perpetual coercion, therefore, had been required for their sustenance all along, even in the parent countries of USSR and China.
-Singh finishes with contemporary findings about the Ejido and Kolkhoz having proved failures in their respective countries and pronounces joint farming as inadequate to India's needs.
+Singh finishes with contemporary findings about the Ejido and Kolkhoz having proved failures in their respective countries and pronounces joint farming inadequate to India's needs.